mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *wherever you go, no matter what the weather, always bring your own sunshine.*
+> *most people are totally satisfied to only know what happened. the really smart people are not satisfied until they also know why it happened.*

 </div>
 <!-- quote-end -->